How to reduce contact center attrition & minimize its impact with customer-led voice assistants

 With a lack of capacity to handle calls, customers face longer wait times and increased time to resolution.
 Some customers will struggle to get through to speak to an agent at all, increasing call abandonments.

-The impact comes as a result of inadequate knowledge of processes, products, and services among newer agents, who require more time to gather information and respond to customers.
-When customers don’t receive the standard of service they expect, many will share their negative experiences with friends, on social media, and on review sites.
+The standard of service drops and has the potential to impact brand reputation, increase complaints, and cause lower CSAT scores.
+Newer agents require more time to gather information and respond to customers.
+When customers don’t receive the standard of service they expect, many will share their negative experiences.

 Hiring costs go through the roof

-Getting an agent to a stage where they are ready to take calls can take months, during which they aren’t contributing productive minutes on the phone in their first few weeks.
+Onboarding and training a new agent is estimated to cost between $10,000 and $15,000.
+Getting an agent to a stage where they are ready to take calls can take months, during which they aren’t contributing productive minutes on the phone.
 Each non-productive week costs the contact center thousands of dollars.

 Existing call center agents suffer from low morale

 When agents resign, the remaining staff have little choice but to pick up the increased workload.
+Talking to frustrated customers who have spent a long time on hold contributes to low agent morale.
+Low morale can lead to decreased productivity, increased absenteeism, and further agent turnover.

 How to reduce agent attrition & minimize its impact with customer-led voice assistants